pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

     return num * num;
 }
 ```
-allows us to call `square` with all kinds of integer, floats, etc. The compiler
+allows us to call `square` with all kinds of integers, floats, etc. The compiler
 will keep track of which flavor of the function has been used in the program
 and generate the respective symbols for each one of them.
 In order to
 distinguish these symbols, they get names that look like gibberish, but really